visgl/deck.gl/dev-docs/RFCs/v5.0/multi-viewport-rfc.md

 Since deck.gl is WebGL based, all its viewports need to be in the same canvas (unless you use multiple DeckGL instances, but that can have significant resource and performance impact)

-`ViewportLayout` takes a`viewports` prop and positions any children with `viewportId` prop matching the a viewport id under that viewport.  (`viewports` is intended to be the same array passed to the `DeckGL` componentcontaining a possibly mixed array of `Viewports` and "viewport descriptors" ).
+`Deck` takes a`views` prop and positions any children with `viewId` prop matching the a viewport id under that viewport.  (`viewports` is intended to be the same array passed to the `DeckGL` componentcontaining a possibly mixed array of `Viewports` and "viewport descriptors" ).

 #### Support for positioning background maps